-Emissions of Sulfuric Acid shall be no greater than 0.009 grains/dscf and 0.22 lbs/hour.
-[Origin: DAQE-AN0103460045-10].
-[R307-401-8(1)(a)(BACT)]
+Emissions of Sulfuric Acid (H2SO4) shall be no greater than 0.009 grains/dscf and 0.22 lbs/hour.
+[Origin: DAQE-AN103460058-20].
+[R307-401-8]

 - (a) Frequency.
 Emissions shall be tested every three years.
-Every three years means the test must be performed every third year and in the same calendar quarter in which the most recent test was performed.
+Every three years means the test shall be performed every third year and in the same calendar quarter in which the most recent test was performed.
 The source may also be tested at any time if directed by the Director. - (b) Notification.
 At least 30 days before the test, the source shall notify the Director of the date, time, and place of testing and provide a copy of the test protocol.
+The source test protocol shall outline the proposed test methodologies, stack to be tested, procedures to be used, and shall be approved by the Director prior to performing the test(s).
 The source shall attend a pretest conference if determined necessary by the Director. - (c) Methods. - (1) Sample Location the emission point shall conform to the requirements of 40 CFR 60, Appendix A, Method 1, or other EPA-approved testing method, as acceptable to the Director, and Occupational Safety and Health Administration (OSHA)-approved and/or Mine Safety and Health Administration (MSHA)-approved access shall be provided to the test location. - (2) 40 CFR 60, Appendix A, Method 8, or other EPA-approved testing method, as acceptable to the Director, shall be used to determine the pollutant emission rate. - (3) 40 CFR 60, Appendix A, Method 2, or other EPA-approved testing method, as acceptable to the Director, shall be used to determine the volumetric flow rate. - (d) Calculations.
 To determine mass emission rates (lb/hr, etc.) the pollutant concentration as determined by the appropriate methods above shall be multiplied by the volumetric flow rate and any necessary conversion factors determined by the Director to give the results in the specified units of the emission limitation. - (e) Production Rate During Testing.
 The production rate during all compliance testing shall be no less than 90 percent of the maximum production achieved in the previous three (3) years.